• Free shipping on all orders

 As a Supplement

 How you give your cat electrolytes will depend on the situation’s urgency.
 Suppose you give them electrolytes for a purely preventative or supplementary measure on a hot summer’s day.
-In that case, offering one part of this solution mixed with two parts of water in their drinking plate should be enough.
+In that case, offering one part of this solution mixed with two parts of water in their drinking bowl should be enough.

 However, you should also have some plain drinking water available.
 If your cat dislikes the electrolyte mixture, they may avoid drinking water entirely.
-In this case, your attempts to boost hydration could contribute to a dehydration risk!
+In that case, your attempts to boost hydration could contribute to a dehydration risk!

-Image Credit: fantom_rd, Shutterstock
+Image Credit: LightField Studios, Shutterstock

 For Rehydration

-If your electrolyte solution is for a more dire situation, then administering it will be different.
+If your electrolyte solution is for a more dire situation, administering it will be different.
 After you have gotten the advice and approval of your vet, this homemade electrolyte can be administered by actively feeding it to your ill cat.

 Tips for Palatability

 Suppose your cat isn’t overly excited about drinking the electrolyte mixture.
-In that case, you may need to get creative to give them their extra boost of electrolytes.
+In that case, you may need to get creative to provide an extra boost of electrolytes.
+The trick is to make the solution appealing to your cat’s senses, and the best way to do this is to make it taste delicious!

-Image Credit: Lia Kos, Shutterstock
+Image Credit: AnnaStills, Shutterstock

 Preventing Dehydration in Your Cat